-On site waste storage will be in plastic bags held in covered 32-gallon plastic trash containers stored inside camp facilities to protect from wildlife incursions.
+On site waste storage will be in plastic bags held in covered 32-gallon plastic trash containers stored inside camp facilities to protect it from wildlife incursions.

 Food and general camp waste will be stored in these bins and at the end of each day the accumulated trash will be incinerated.
-Incineration will take place in a double chambered, fuelfired incinerator to enable combustion of camp trash in a confined space to reduce the risk of accidental, uncontrolled fire.
+Incineration will take place in a double chambered, fuel-fired incinerator to enable combustion of camp trash in a confined space to reduce the risk of accidental, uncontrolled fire.
 Non-combustible residue will be transferred to plastic trash bags and held bins until it can be taken out to Yellowknife and then to the City of Yellowknife solid waste facility for disposal.
 It is expected that waste will be flown out to Yellowknife on a weekly basis.
 In addition to the camp waste, and waste resulting from our proposed diamond drilling program, such as oil cans and plastic pails, lubricant tubes, bentonite/cement bags, broken metal drill parts will be collected and also sent out for disposal in Yellowknife.
 Material that is recyclable will be distributed to recycling facilities where possible.
 It is anticipated that the average volume, by weight, of non-combustible waste generated by our project will be 50 kg per week.

 Hazardous waste generated by our project is expected to consist mainly of incinerated camp waste residue.
-Occasional alkaline batteries and rare lead acid batteries will be contained in segregated plastic containers and removed from the campsite for disposal the hazardous waste section of the City of Yellowknife's solid waste facility.
-Used oil, fuels, lubricants, greases, oil filters, and solvents resulting from the proposed drilling operation will also be segregated into leak-proof bins and then transported to Yellowknife for disposal.

-Other hazardous materials, such as, equipment containing ozone depleting substances (e.g. refrigerators), chemical wastes - liquid or solids (e.g. paint), electrical equipment and contaminated soils, are expected to be very limited.
-Refrigerators/freezes and electrical equipment will be returned to Yellowknife at the end of seasonal programs unless a caretaker is managing the camp.
-Chemical wastes, such as aerosol paint spray cans, will be segregated and returned to Yellowknife for disposal in the appropriate facility there.
+Occasional alkaline batteries and rare lead acid batteries will be contained in segregated plastic containers.
+Used oil, fuels, lubricants, greases, oil filters, and solvents resulting from the proposed drilling operation will also be segregated into leak-proof bins.
+Other hazardous materials, such as, equipment containing ozone depleting substances (e.g., refrigerators), chemical wastes - liquid or solids (e.g. antifreeze, or paint), electrical equipment and contaminated soils, are expected to be very limited.
+Chemical wastes, such as aerosol paint spray cans, will be segregated and containerized.
+All the above hazardous waste products will be transported to Yellowknife for disposal at KBL Environmental Ltd.'s authorized waste disposal facility.